hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 * **Value Type:** A string-keyed map of values.

+-> **With Terraform 0.11 or earlier**, if the config value is defined as an expression (and not a static value), the value will be in its raw, non-interpolated string. **With Terraform 0.12 or later**, any non-static values (such as interpolated strings) are not present and [`references`](#value-references-2) should be used instead.

 The `config` value within the [module configuration namespace](#namespace-module-configuration) represents the values of the keys within the module configuration.
 This is every key within a module declaration